-During classes, students will be engaged in a series of experiential and group activities to enhance their learning performance regarding memory.
-You need to make sure to mindfully participate in the group activity which takes places right after lectures.
+During classes, students will be engaged in a series of experiential and group activities to enhance their learning performance in the area of behavior modification You need to make sure to mindfully participate in the group activity which takes places right after lectures.
 Details will be discussed in the first day of the class.
 It is your responsibility to meet up with your group members during the time that is provided in each class.
-Each time one group member will be the leader who will be responsible for leading the discussion.
+Each time one group member will be the leader who will be resoponsible for leading the discussion.
 Each group member should upload a minimum five sentence summary of the discussion along with examples and analyses based on the specific activity.
 Class Participation and Group activity will be worth a total of 10%.